 - Internal vs. External

-From there, you establish where you are, and you can compare that with where you want to be, based on your business strategy (your customers’ needs, your leadership goals, etc.).
-Use this comparison to identify the biggest gaps between your current culture and your target culture– or in other words, your key opportunities for alignment.
+Once you’ve established where you are, you can compare that with where you want to be.
+Do you want to be more team-focused than you currently are?
+Less risk permitting?
+Use this comparison to identify the biggest gaps between your current culture and your target culture — or in other words, your key opportunities for alignment.